18 June 2015

 One of the first things every employee in the store learned was to answer the telephone: “Fortune’s Drugs, how may I HELP you?”
 If it was a doctor’s office, we immediately “hollered” to Tom so he knew to pick up the phone.
 Normally, nurses call in prescriptions or inquire about a patient’s prescription history.
 That is, all but Dr. Rufus “Doc” Thames, Jr. He preferred to do this himself.
 Sometime within the first week or so, I answered the phone, “Fortune’s Drugs, how may I help YOU?”—I was a fast learner—I heard what can only be described as a loud vocalization of a man that could not utter any words in any known language.
 It sounded like Uh-huhhhh.
 Say this aloud to yourself, as if you are agreeing with something someone told you in conversation, but hold on to that “h”.
 Go ahead.
 We will wait.
 Got the sound in your head?
 That is all I heard so I once again replied, in a somewhat more professional voice attempting to express authority, “This is Fortune’s Drugs, HOW.MAY.I.HELP.YOU?”
 The reply was the same single grunt I heard earlier, but a bit more emphatic.
 I am now lost.
 I was not taught this in training.
 What if this was a mental patient—what are the protocols for talking someone down?
 What if it was a patient suffering an “adverse drug reaction” and I hung up on them, could the store be held liable?
 I then continued trying to explain this was a business and attempted to develop some common communication skills.
 Perhaps monosyllabic words were necessary.
 It was then I heard Tom start hollering, “That’s Doc Thames!
 That’s Doc Thames!” as he dropped what he was doing to pick up the phone.
 You might have noticed we did a lot of hollering.
 Hollering pronounced hollerin’ (drop the ‘g’) was acceptable when trying to communicate from front to rear of the store.
 It is different from “yelling”, pronounced yellin’.
 Yelling is when you increase your volume and are shouting at someone while engaged in an angry conversation.
 For example, “Mom holler’d for us kids to come in.
 When we showed up late, she yell’d at us for not coming when she holler’d”.

 Tom attempted to explain that I was new, still learning and that it would never happen again.
-This he said while looking down at me from his perch in the pharmacy at the store level.
+This he said while looking down at me from his perch in the pharmacy above the store level.
 Most of us are old enough to remember when “drug stores” had a compartmentalized pharmacy area that was elevated two or three feet from floor level.
 This was to instill trust (fear?) in what the pharmacist told you.
 They were authoritative and were in a position superior to you.
 They were “above” you and you must reach “up” to take the medicine they were handing “down” to you.
-Kind of like when Moses had to reach “up” to take the stone tablets of the Ten Commandments God was handing “down to man.
+Kind of like when Moses had to reach “up” to take the stone tablets of the Ten Commandments God was handing “down" to man.

 After the call, Tom explained Doc Thames always calls in his own prescriptions and he only says, “Uh-huhhhh”.
 I learned to understand his signature single-word greeting rather quickly.
 Again, I am a fast learner.
 I also soon learned to read prescriptions (scripts) and was taking calls from doctors’ offices.
 One day the phone rang, and after my now professional yet congenial greeting of “Fortune’s Drugs, how may I ASSIST YOU?”
 I received the unmistakable greeting from Doc Thames.
 I quickly explained I could take the script.
 Without any pause, he asked: “Son, do you hunt?” –Yes sir.—“Do you take a shot if you cannot make sure the area beyond the deer is clear?”—No sir.—“If you do not have a clear shot but still think you can kill the deer, do you take the shot?”—No sir.—“Do you understand why I am asking you these questions?”—Yes sir.
 “Why?”—You want to make sure I understand the importance of taking a prescription correctly and not try to do so just to prove I can.
 I must be 100% confident my actions will not endanger anyone.
 In other words, Doc Thames was making sure I had no doubt in my mind about taking this script.
 I am not sure a teenager in a drug store could take the Hippocratic Oath, but I certainly understood the “Primum non nocere” portion and he wanted to make sure he fulfilled the “First, do no harm” clause of the oath.
 Satisfied I could handle it, he then rattled off the script.
 I am not sure if I jumped for joy, but there was a smile on Tom’s face when I turned to face him.
 He took the scripts from my hand and then compared them to his.
 He was listening in on the conversation.
 I guess he too wanted to “Primum non nocere”.